aplteam/Meddy/Docs/ReadMe.md

 LeanPub extensions
 ------------------

 Leanpub (<https://leanpub.com/>) is a publishing platform for books.
-They've established a number of enhancements to Markdown that allow an author to add asides, info boxes and more, but also to highlight lines in the code, for examples for emphasizing lines that had been changed or added compared with a previous version.
-The extension might well be of interest even if you are not planning to use LeanPub's services.
+They've established a number of enhancements to Markdown that allow an author to add asides, info boxes and more, but also to highlight lines in the code, for example for emphasizing lines that had been changed or added compared with a previous version.
+The extensions might well be of interest to you even if you are not planning to use LeanPub's services.

 There is a document "LeanPubExtensions.html" available in the Meddy install directory that documents these extensions.
 The document can be viewed from the "Help" menu.

-Note that the two sets of style sheets that are coming with Meddy (MarkAPL_*.css and BlackOnWhite_*.css) both carry mark-up for the LeabPub extensions.
+Note that the two sets of style sheets that are coming with Meddy (_MarkAPL*.css and BlackOnWhite_*.css) both carry mark-up for the LeabPub extensions.

 Note that `cssURL` should either be a URL or specify the CSS folder relative to where the HTML page will be saved.